24-7 Spyz: Solo albums and reformations

-In January 2020, a three-piece version of the band, once again including Hazel, Skatore and the returning Tony Lewis, announced their "Sex, Juice & Heavy Metal Soul" tour which was scheduled to run from April through October 2020.
+In January 2020, a three-piece version of the band featuring Hazel, Skatore and Tony Lewis, replacing Fisher who had returned to the Fishbone lineup, announced their "Sex, Juice & Heavy Metal Soul" tour which was scheduled to run from April through October 2020.
 However, the tour was postponed indefinitely due to the COVID-19 pandemic.
 On February 7, 2020, Ronnie Drayton died of Non Hodgkins Lymphoma at the age of 67.

 In September 2021, the band's Facebook page indicated that Hazel and Skatore were once again working on new music with Tobias Ralph playing drums.
 In October 2022, the band released a digital single, via Bandcamp, titled "Angels & Demons."
 The track features guest vocalists Ryan Bland of New York hardcore band Ache, and Corinne Drewery of Swing Out Sister.